-- The Raising Awareness of Domestic Abuse module - The online Safer Recruitment and People Management module
+- o The Raising Awareness of Domestic Abuse module - o The online Safer Recruitment and People Management module o The online Modern Slavery & Human Trafficking module

 These modules also have a three-year renewal date.
 These, however, have to be renewed after the three years, in order to keep your knowledge and understanding up to date - renewal is not optional.